2025 College Football Win Totals Odds: Ohio State, Oregon Open With Highest Projected Wins

 Early college football win totals analysis

-The college football powerhouse seems to again be the Big Ten, with defending champion Ohio State, as well as 2024 CFP No. 1 seed Oregon, the only Power 4 programs to open with projected win totals of 10.5 and carry minus odds on the Over.
+The college football powerhouse seems to again be the Big Ten, with defending champion Ohio State, as well as 2024 CFP No. 1 seed Oregon, with projected win totals of 10.5.
+The Ducks are the only team to carry minus odds on the Over.

 Popular college football futures markets